shelbyspees/two-hnys/README.md

 - [x] generate an event
 - [x] watch my event arrive in Honeycomb UI

-## Part 2: send same event to two datasets within the same team
+## Part 1.5 send same event to two datasets using Beeline and SplitHoney

-- [ ] add second writekey to dotenv
-- [ ] wrap Honeycomb class
-- [ ] watch event arrive in both datasets

-This is the trickiest part.
-Let's walk through what I'm trying to do.

-- one SplitHoney
-- passes event data into two Honeycomb classes
-- should have the same interface as Honeycomb
-- but also should have two Honeycomb objects
+We can pass in SplitHoney as the Beeline config's `client` object and it'll send each event to both Libhoneys underneath.
+Unfortunately, this doesn't set us up to use the Beeline's presend hook.

-## Part 3: send same event to two datasets in two separate teams
+## Part 2: send same event to two datasets with same fields

-- [ ] update writekey in env vars for second team
-- [ ] (optional) update dataset name for second team
-- [ ] watch event arrive in both teams
+Using the Beeline requires different SplitHoney logic compared to the previous Libhoney version.

+Still kinda figuring out the plan here, but we're gonna try inheriting the `Honeycomb::Client` object to see if we can extend the interface and use two client objects and configurations underneath.

+## Part 3: add bonus field to second copy of the event

+Using the presend hook in one of our two Honeycomb configuration objects.